istio/istio/src/envoy/mixer/README.md

          "forward_attributes" : {
             "attribute_name1": "attribute_value1",
             "attribute_name2": "attribute_value2"
+         },
+         "quota_name": "RequestCount",
+         "quota_amount": "1",
+         "check_cache_keys": [
+              "request.host",
+              "request.path",
+              "origin.user"
+         ]
     }
-    }
 ```

 Notes:
 * mixer_server is required
-* mixer_attributes: these attributes will be send to the mixer
+* mixer_attributes: these attributes will be sent to the mixer in both Check and Report calls.
 * forward_attributes: these attributes will be forwarded to the upstream istio/proxy.
+It will send them to mixer in Check and Report calls.
-* "quota.name" and "quota.amount" are used for quota call. "quota.amount" is default to 1 if missing.
+* quota_name, quota_amount are used for making quota call. quota_amount is default to 1 if missing.
+* check_cache_keys is to cache check calls.
+If missing or empty, check calls are not cached.

 By default, mixer filter forwards attributes and does not invoke mixer server.
-You can customize this behavior per HTTP route by supplying an opaque config:
+You can customize this behavior per HTTP route by supplying an opaque config in the route config:

 ```
     "opaque_config": {